 Trimming your hair has countless benefits, like reducing frizz, making your hair easy to style, and promoting healthy growth.
-It also gives your hair more volume and gloss, while removing the worst of the damage.
+Regular trims also give your hair more volume and gloss, while removing the worst of the damage.

-If you have extremely damaged hair, take the opportunity to get a haircut that adds some volume to your hair and makes it look thicker and healthier.
+If you have extremely damaged hair, sometimes the best thing is get the portion with chemical damage removed.
+Take the opportunity to get a haircut that adds some volume to your hair and makes it look thicker and healthier.
 Once you’re left with the best of your hair, it will be easier for you to get it back to shape.

-5. Try A Conditioning Treatment (Especially After a Dye Job)
+5. Try A Conditioning Treatment (Especially For Color Damaged Hair)

 Dying your hair is a risky business, especially if you’re doing it at home.
-That’s because many hair dyes leave your hair dehydrated and rough, and bleaching your hair is even more harsh on hair.
-If you want some color to your hair, it may be best left to a professional – they know what to do to keep the damage to a minimum.
+That’s because many hair dyes leave your hair dehydrated and rough.
+Bleaching your hair is even more harsh on hair.
+If you want some color to your hair, it may be best left to a professional.
+They know what to do to keep the damage to a minimum.

 However, if the damage has already been done then your next steps should be to use a shampoo and conditioner formulated for dyed hair.
-Also try washing your hair as little as you can to preserve the color and hair moisture levels as best possible.
-All this will help ensure your hair dye lasts longer since it isn’t a good idea to dye your hair before 8-10 weeks have passed since your last dye job.
+Also try washing your hair as little as you can.
+This will preserve the color and hair moisture levels as best possible.
+All this will help ensure your hair dye lasts longer since it isn’t a good idea to dye your hair again before 8-10 weeks have passed since your last dye job.

-While the first three ways to restore hair health are great practices to make a habit out of the last two suggestions will help severely damaged hair to be repaired more quickly.
-I used these tips after a horrible perm and they worked wonders to turn dry, frizzy hair into smooth curly hair.
+While the first three ways to restore hair health are great practices to make a habit out of, the last two suggestions will help severely damaged hair to be repaired more quickly.
+I used these tips after a horrible perm.
+They worked wonders to turn dry, frizzy hair into smooth curly hair.
 Do you have a hair damage story to share?